sofasurfa/rick-morty-fan-nextjs/README.md

 ## 📌 Todos
 - Use `localStorage` for persistence (after page reload) for likes in `/providers/redux-store.js`
 - Keep states alive when going back/forward
+- Add useful comments so javascript begineers know what the code is doing
+- Remove some unused code and unrelated comments
 - Keep using SSR practices going forward

 # 🥚 Find the egg